asciamanna/asciamanna.github.io/_drafts/the-clean-code-katas.md

 4. Rotate through each member of the group until everyone gets a chance to present.

-In code with quality problems this will most likely be fairly difficult unless it is something the developer has written recently.
+This will most likely be a challenge in codebases with quality issues.
+Teams who are not used to reading code quickly without stepping through it in a debugger will be challenged by this exercise unless it was something they have worked on recently.

 The next step is to repeat the same exercise but give the developers a class to look at that is an example of well written code.
 You should be looking for all of the things that we value as clean coders:

 * Small classes
 * Short methods
-* Well named methods and variables (comments not required because names are descriptive)
+* Well named methods and variables (code comments not required because names are descriptive)
-* Dependent objects injected and purposes easily understood based on dependent object variable and method names
+* Dependent objects injected and easily understood based on dependent object variable and method names
 * Unit tests exercising each public method with well named test cases

+### Discussion
 The developers should find that they can much more easily describe this code than the first example.
-Once complete moderate a discussion about what everyone discovered.
+Once complete it's important moderate a discussion about what the team has discovered.
+Specifically talk about the things that made understanding the code a challenge.
+What about the code would make it hard to safely and quickly change?
+These discussions should be the beginning of your team discussing quality issues openly and honestly, as well as how they can start to increase the quality of the code.

 ## Conclusion